makersacademy/chitter-challenge/README.md

 As a user
 I want to log out of Chitter
 So that I can avoid others posting messages on Chitter as me

+Not yet implemented:
+As a user
+I want to receive an email if I am tagged in a Peep
+So that I can stay constantly tapped in to the shouty box of Chitter

 ```